SV40: Other animals

 SV40 is dormant and is asymptomatic in rhesus monkeys.
 The virus has been found in many macaque populations in the wild, where it rarely causes disease.
 However, in monkeys that are immunodeficient—due to, for example, infection with simian immunodeficiency virus—SV40 acts much like the human JC and BK polyomaviruses, producing kidney disease and sometimes a demyelinating disease similar to progressive multifocal leukoencephalopathy.
 In other species, particularly hamsters, SV40 causes a variety of tumors, generally sarcomas.
 In rats, the oncogenic SV40 large T antigen was used to establish a brain tumor model for primitive neuroectodermal tumor and medulloblastoma.

 The molecular mechanisms by which the virus reproduces and alters cell function were previously unknown, and research into SV40 vastly increased biologists' understanding of gene expression and the regulation of cell growth.

 History

 SV40 was first identified by Ben Sweet and Maurice Hilleman in 1960 when they found that between 10 and 30% of polio vaccines in the US were contaminated with SV40.
 In 1962, Bernice Eddy described the SV40 oncogenic function inducing sarcoma and ependymomas in hamsters inoculated with monkeys cells infected with SV40.
 The complete viral genome was sequenced by Weissman at Yale University (US) in 1978 and also by Fiers and his team at the University of Ghent (Belgium).

+Culture and society

+SV40 has become a totemic subject among anti-vaccination activists, where its presence in contaminated vaccine is accused of being a cause of a cancer "epidemic" and of being responsible for HIV/AIDS.